-As we move into the home stretch of 2021, I reflect on how much the industry has changed even in just the last two years, and what critical trends are impacting our customers’ organizations most.
+As we move into the home stretch of 2021, I reflect on how much the industry has changed even in just the last two years, and what critical trends are impacting our customers’ organizations most like the need for a sustainable future.

 This is especially a good time prior to our annual user conference, Innovation Talks: 2021 Foxboro and Triconex User Group, which kicked off virtually September 14th.